Last Updated on March 26, 2022 by Anne-Marie

 - Cut rolled dough with dog boned shaped cookie cutters.
 Place 2 inches apart onto the prepared cookie sheets.

 - Bake in preheated oven for 10-20 minutes until lightly brown.
 (Check treats after 10 minutes and 15 minutes to make sure they don’t get overcooked.
 Cooking time will depend on the size and thickness of your dog treat.)

-- Remove cookie sheets from the oven and let cool for 5 minutes.
-Then place dog treats to cool on wire racks.
+- Remove baking sheets from the oven and let cool for 5 minutes.
+Then place treats to cool on wire racks.

-- Store your homemade dog treats in an airtight container and place them in the refrigerator or freezer.
+- Store your homemade treats in an airtight container and place them in the refrigerator or freezer.
 If frozen, allow the treat to thaw for 10-20 minutes prior to serving to your dog.
 Treats can last for up to 2 months in the refrigerator and 6 months in the freezer.